drawwithcode/2020-Atom-ike/README.md

 ## Credits
 [P5js](https://p5js.org/) -
-P5 JavaScript library was used to develop the WebApp <br>
+P5 JavaScript library was used to develop the WebApp. <br>

 [P5.sound](https://p5js.org/reference/#/libraries/p5.sound) -
 The p5.sound library allowed to add sound effects to the project. <br>